General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - What color are most buses in London?

-- What do the wheel’s on the bus do within the track?
+- What do the wheel’s on the bus do within the tune?

 - What’s taller, an elephant or a giraffe?